 Note: You only need one rubber band box to administer the formative assessment probe, but consider creating additional rubber band boxes (one for every four students) so students can interact with them later in the task.
-Provide students protective eye wear.
+Provide students with protective eye wear.

 Now you're ready to begin today's task!

 Ask students, "Do you know how to make a low sound?"
 Invite students to make sounds of any kind that are low sounds (the keys on the left side of this piano make low sounds).